 Friends of the Rotten

 For the last couple of years, an informal workshop among researchers and students dealing with taphonomy has taken place prior to the Annual Meeting.
 If you are interested in being informed further about this particular event and included on their mailing list, please contact Dr Maria McNamara via e-mail at maria.mcnamara@UCC.ie, entitling your message “FOTR”.
-Venue and times are to be announced via e-mail later this year for those that have indicated interest.
+Venue to be announced via e-mail for those that have indicated interest.